abheek-pathirana/MathNet/README.md

 # Repository Structure

-- `src/` — source code for the models and pipeline
+- `src/` — source code for the models, pipeline and benchmarking
 - `mathnet/` — full deployable stack (ready to run)
 - `Examples/` — inference demos (highly reccomended to view them)
 - `README.md` — this file